woodbb/sudoadmin/README.md

 LDAPGROUPFILTER: (optional) Set to the name of the group of the group the user must be a member of in order to be allowed access to the web interface.

 REPLICATION_WAIT_TIME:  (optional, defaults to 0 seconds) If you ldap replication ring takes more than 0 seconds, you can set the time to wait before reloading the page.
 This was added because we have a load balancer in front of our LDAP servers and sometimes edits were not reflected on a ldap edit, then read (when another server was talked to).

+LDAP_DISABLE_SSL: (optional, defaults to false) Disable SSL Cert checking.
+To be used if the certificate the LDAP server is using is not trusted.

 If using Active Directory: